zahariev/mitigram/README.md

 - add checklist tree for groupList data to be able to select partially group members.
 - Confirmation Dialog before sending emails.
 - clear console.logs.
-- write tests for NamePipe.
 - Theming
 - some toast messages could be added.

+- write tests for NamePipe.
+DONE